Fergana: History

 It was initially named New Margelan (Новый Маргелан), then renamed Skobelov (Скобелев) in 1907 after the first Russian military governor of the Fergana Valley, Mikhail Skobelev.
 In 1924, after the Soviet Union's reconquest of the region from the Basmachi movement, the name was changed to Fergana, after the province of which it was the centre.

+During World War I, the city was the location of a Russian prisoner-of-war camp for German and Austro-Hungarian POWs, including ethnic Polish conscripts, many of whom died to typhus.

 The industrial base of Fergana was developed in the 20th century.
 Industry in the city included textile manufacturing and a nitric fertiliser plant.
 Some of the industrial development was a result of Evacuation in the Soviet Union during World War II.

 Fergana has been a center for oil production in the Fergana Valley since the region's first oil refinery was built near the city in 1908.
 Since then, more refineries have been added, and Fergana is one of the most important centers of oil refining in Uzbekistan.
 Natural gas from western Uzbekistan is transported by pipeline to the valley, where it is used to manufacture fertilizer.
 The Great Fergana Canal, built almost entirely by hand during the 1930s, passes through the northern part of the city and was completed in 1939.
 During its construction, the canal and the city were widely photographed by the noted photographer Max Penson.
 With a western loan Fergana is able to modernize its refinery and also reduce air pollution emissions.